mozilla/addons-server/docs/topics/api/overview.rst

 * 2023-02-23: removed ``canned-response`` from the /draft_comments/ endpoint. https://github.com/mozilla/addons-server/issues/20353
 * 2023-03-02: added specific HTTP 409 status code for add-on/version submissions that already exist
 * 2023-03-02: added support for calling the version detail endpoint using a version number instead of an ``id``.
-* 2023-03-09: added ``is_disabled`` to version detail and update endpoints, for authenticated developers and revieweers. https://github.com/mozilla/addons-server/issues/20142
+* 2023-03-09: added ``is_disabled`` to version detail and update endpoints, for authenticated developers and reviewers. https://github.com/mozilla/addons-server/issues/20142
 * 2023-03-08: restricted ``lang`` parameter to only alphanumeric, ``_``, ``-``. https://github.com/mozilla/addons-server/issues/20452
 * 2023-03-09: added ``host_permissions`` to the response of the version detail endpoint. https://github.com/mozilla/addons-server/issues/20418
 * 2023-04-13: removed signing api from api/v5+ in favor of addon submission api. https://github.com/mozilla/addons-server/issues/20560